 Protect people from discrimination—freedom from discrimination is a fundamental right.
-All workers—regardless of age, sex, race, ethnicity, disability, sexual orientation, gender identity or expression, religion, national origin, or family caregiver status—deserve to be protected from arbitrary discrimination in all aspects of employment, including hiring, compensation, promotion, termination, and training.
+All workers deserve to be protected from arbitrary discrimination in all aspects of employment, including in hiring, compensation, promotion, termination, and training.
+Workers should be protected regardless of age, sex, race, ethnicity, disability, sexual orientation, gender identity or expression, religion, national origin, or family caregiver People who provide long-term services and supports to family members, relatives, friends, and neighbors.
+Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. status.
 AARP supports policies and programs that seek to redress past and current discrimination through active measures that ensure equal opportunity in all areas of American life.

 Help vulnerable populations—vulnerable populations should receive special help in finding and keeping employment capable of sustaining a decent standard of living.

-Increase job quality—government and employers should act to address deteriorating job quality such as stagnating wage levels, decline in jobs with benefits, unpredictable schedules, and growth in contingent employment.
+Increase job availability and quality—government and employers should promote job creation that accounts for the needs of older workers.
+Deteriorating job quality should be addressed, including stagnating wage levels, a decline in jobs with benefits, unpredictable schedules, unsafe working conditions, and the growth in contingent employment.